-- 5.1 Where authorization in accordance with the provisions of paragraph 4 hereof is given, accommodation and subsistence costs will be paid in terms of and in accordance with the conditions and limitations as set out in paragraph 1 of Schedule A. - 5.2 Where a municipal official or public office bearer spends one or more nights away from home on official business, the said municipal official or public office bearer may stay in a hotel, guest house, bed and breakfast establishment or hire a chalet or similar selfcatering accommodation for this purpose.
-If a municipal official or public office bearer
+- 5.1 Where authorization in accordance with the provisions of paragraph 4 hereof is given, accommodation and subsistence costs will be paid in terms of and in accordance with the conditions and limitations as set out in paragraph 1 of Schedule A. - 5.2 Where a municipal official or public office bearer spends one or more nights away from home on official business, the said municipal official or public office bearer may stay in a hotel, guesthouse, bed and breakfast establishment or hire a chalet or similar selfcatering accommodation for this purpose.
+If a municipal official or public office bearer stays at a family member or friend, no accommodation expenses will be paid.
+Subsistence expenses will, however be paid in accordance with the provisions of this policy.

-- 5.3 As a general rule public office bearer and municipal officials must make every effort to secure accommodation as close to the place of the official duty as possible. - 5.4 Air travel, Accommodation cost and Vehicle hiring: - are payable through Supply Chain Management and Expenditure processes; - Travel Agencies shall only make booking arrangements on behalf of the municipality in accordance with negotiated rates for flights and accommodation as communicated from time to time by National Treasury through notice unless the specifics of the situation or time of booking dictate otherwise; - or any other available cheaper flight and accommodation. - 5.5 In the event of meals being part of the accommodation package of the hotel, guest house or bed and breakfast establishment or where meals are provided during any official obligation attended by a municipal official or public office bearer, by free of charge, or is included as a portion of the total financial package of, for example, a conference, seminar, workshop, etc., the cost of meals as contemplated in paragraph 1.2 of Schedule A shall not be payable and may not be claimed by a municipal official or public office bearer.
+- 5.3 As a general rule, public office bearer and municipal officials must make every effort to secure accommodation as close to the place of the official duty as possible. - 5.4 Air travel, Accommodation cost and Vehicle hiring are payable through Supply Chain Management and Expenditure processes.

+Travel Agencies shall only make booking arrangements on behalf of the municipality in accordance with negotiated rates for flights and accommodation(where such exist and/or timeously updated by the NT) as communicated from time to time by National Treasury through notice unless the specifics of the situation or time of booking dictates otherwise; or any other available cheaper flight and accommodation.

+5.5 In the event of meals being part of the accommodation package of the hotel, guest house or bed and breakfast establishment or where meals are provided during any official obligation attended by a municipal official or public office bearer, by free of charge, or is included as a portion of the total financial package of, for example, a conference, seminar, workshop, etc., the cost of meals as contemplated in paragraph 1.2 of Schedule A shall not be payable and may not be claimed by a municipal official or public office bearer.

-6. PAYMENT OF TRAVEL COSTS
+6 PAYMENT OF TRAVEL COSTS